AngieB1988/Project-one/README.md

 # Project-one
 How Covid and Unemployment rates had an Economic Impact on the housing market in the US.
 Which States residential housing market was most effected by the Pandemic.
--Possibly Consider us changing it to/ the top Major Cities in the us? – or like top 5?

 Team Members